Ignition Coil Pack Replacement

 - For single coils that supply all cylinders, the coil is disconnected from either a bracket located in the engine compartment or, in some cases, is removed from within the distributor.
 The replacement coil is secured and all electrical connections reattached.
 If the distributor was removed for any reason, the timing is adjusted as required.

-- For individual coil-on-plug applications, the coil is detached from the top of the individual spark plug and replaced.
+- The coil is detached from the top of the individual spark plug for individual coil-on-plug applications and replaced.

 - Once the coil is securely in place, all electrical connections are reattached, and timing adjusted as needed, the car is road tested to ensure normal operation.